opis/docs/json-schema/2.x/pointers.md

 | `4` | *error*{:.text-danger.text-normal} |
 {:.table}

-You can find more details about the structure of relative json pointers [here](http://json-schema.org/draft/2020-12/relative-json-pointer.html){:target="_blank"}.
+You can find more details about the structure of relative JSON pointers [here](http://json-schema.org/draft/2020-12/relative-json-pointer.html){:target="_blank"}.

 ### Using relative pointers